 Editor's note: The Crown at Whitebrook closed, due to financial difficulties, in March 2013.
 In August 2013 The Catereer reported that the premises were bought by Raymond Blanc-trained chef Chris Harrod, with a view to reopening in Octoiber 2013.
+As of 2014 it was renamed The Whitebrook.

 The Crown at Whitebrook is tucked away in the Wye Valley in an area that our satnav system essentially marked as “there be dragons” before giving up (and good luck finding Whitebrook in the index of your road atlas), so I recommend taking careful directions before setting off.
 James Sommerin (not present at our dinner) has been cooking at The Crown since 2000.
 The dining room is a long, narrow room with a conservatory area at the back.
 The dinner menu was £49.50 for three courses, while there were also six or nine course tasting menus at £55 and £70 respectively.